Welcome to the Piedmont Regional

 The Piedmont Criminal Justice Training Academy has three staff members, and relies on a highly dedicated group of trainers from our member agencies committed to providing quality training.
 Instructors are certified by the Department of Criminal Justice Services or other professionals, and teach the curriculums at the Piedmont Criminal Justice Training Academy.

-The current Interim Director is Debbie Kaczor.
+The Executive Director is Alexander "Smitty" Clary, appointed December 30, 2013.
 We are located at 1024 DuPont Road, Martinsville, Virginia, in a joint facility with Henry County Department of Public Safety.